Toggle diff (533 lines)

 +@item @code{endselftest} (type: gexp)

-+Handler for endselftest event.
++The handler for the endselftest event.

 +